preetamp6000/Food-Dorger-Game/readme.md

-# 🍎 Food Catch Game
+# 🍎 Food Dorger Game

 A simple browser game where you catch falling food and avoid bombs.
 Built with **HTML, CSS & JavaScript**.